computer-science-one/cs101-book/prerequisites/installing.md

 ## Install Ruby on your own computer

 Ruby runs on most operating systems.
 We highly recommend installing Ruby on your own computer.
-By doing this, you can save your work offline.
+By doing this, you can run your code offline.
 Additionally, you won't need internet access to try out examples or complete your assignments!

 [The official "Installing Ruby" page from `ruby-lang.org`](https://www.ruby-lang.org/en/documentation/installation/) has an extensive list of Ruby installation methods and tools.